george24601/george24601.github.io/_posts/2019/2019-10-30-effective-exec.md

 ### Responsible for decision

 * A decision must have all stakeholders and their precision roles in the decision
-* Also a deadline must be included    i
+* Also a deadline must be included
 * Hiring/promoting is often the most difficult decision.
 Expect 1/3 success rate, and revisit people decision after 6 months.
   * Even if it is a failure, it is the exec's mistake, not the failed person, BUT this person has to be removed - offer them to go back to the original level
 * On weak areas, delegate

 ### Focus on oppurtunities than problems